 1. Required documents.
-The supporting information shall include those documents listed ~~in Appendix G online~~ "Required Supporting Documents for First Minor Preliminary Plat Applications."
+The supporting information shall include those documents listed online "Required Supporting Documents for First Minor Preliminary Plat Applications."
 2. Required copies.
-The subdivider shall provide ~~the number of copies of the one copy of each~~ supporting documents as determined by the Planning Director or designee.
+The subdivider shall provide one copy of each supporting documents as determined by the Planning Director or designee.
 All documents shall be typed and, in a format, specified by the Planning Director or designee.